 And better than thy stroke; why swell’st thou then?

-The rhetorical question “why swell’st thou then?” serves to play down on the horrific nature of death.
-He devalues death by calling it a “slave”, and that it keeps a despicable company of “poison, war, sickness” and seeks their support.
+The rhetorical question “why swell’st thou then?” serves to play down the horrific nature of death.
+He devalues death by calling it a “slave”, and that it keeps the despicable company of “poison, war, sickness” and seeks their support.

 Flood-tide below me!
 I watch you, face to face;